ucsb-cs9/s25/_lectures/lect12.md

 ## What sorting method does Python use?

 **Question:** What sorting method does Python use?
-**Answer:** Python uses a combination of merge sort and quicksort, specifically an algorithm called Timsort with a Powersort merge policy.
+**Answer:** Python uses a combination of merge sort and insertion sort, specifically an algorithm called Timsort with a Powersort merge policy.
 More info: [Timsort Wikipedia](https://en.wikipedia.org/wiki/Timsort)

 ---